tomwpublic/hubitat_midea/README.md

 Special thanks to ghgeiger and etienne from the Hubitat forums for their testing and troubleshooting help.

-# Automated Installation instructions:
-* Use Hubitat Package Manager (HPM) for the best overall experience with installation and upgrades.

 # Manual Installation instructions:
 * In the *Drivers Code* section of Hubitat, add the mideaAC_localController driver.